BEING TOO NICE – High Cost (#2)

 .
 Good

 SO?
-In recovery our P-P / Co-dep hopefully diminishes, but any acting out of it is the BAD kind of Selfish, because – no matter how much we con ourselves, aware or not – the co-dep part of us is only interested in manipulate others into providing needs we didn’t get at home & that we don’t believe we can provide for ourselves.
+In recovery our P-P / Co-dep hopefully diminishes, but any acting it out is the BAD kind of Selfish, because – no matter how much we con ourselves, aware or not – the wounded part of us is only interested in manipulate others into providing needs we didn’t get at home, & that we don’t believe we can provide for ourselves.

 NEXT: Co-Dep angry-nice, #2